atsushieno/aap-core/docs/DEVELOPERS.md

 </plugins>
 ```

 In `AndroidManifest.xml`, only one `<service>` and an `aap_metadata.xml` file is required.
 A plugin application package can contain more than one plugins (like an LV2 bundle can contain more than one plugins e.g. [aap-lv2-mda](https://github.com/atsushieno/aap-lv2-mda) does), and they have to be listed on the AAP metadata.
+If the plugins cannot share a process, see [Running plugins in separate processes](#running-plugins-in-separate-processes).

 The `aap_metadata.xml` metadata format is somewhat hacky for now and subject to change.
 The metadata content is similar to what LV2 metadata `*.ttl` provides.
 AAP hosts can query AAP metadata resources from all the installed app packages, without instantiating those AAP services (XML is the only viable format for that; it is impossible to choose JSON for example).